leaktk/docs/ARCHITECTURE.md

 ### Scanner Pool

-The Scanner Pool is a collection of LeakTK Scanners meant to handle multiple source event types and integrates with the pattern server to keep a fresh set of leak patterns.
+The Scanner Pool is a collection of LeakTK Scanners meant to handle multiple scan request types and integrates with the pattern server to keep a fresh set of leak patterns.
 This is meant to provide a stable, consistent interface to other existing scanners (e.g. gitleaks, maybe yara, etc).

 The scanner will also make "smart" decisions about its requests to increase performance.
 In some cases it may increase the scan scope to avoid errors.

+It generates scan responses which contain the results of the scan and other metadata.